alpapie/port_scan/readme.md

 3. Run the executable from the `target/release` directory:
     ```bash
-    ./target/release/active -t 127.0.0.1 -p 22-80
+    ./target/release/port_scan -t 127.0.0.1 -p 22-80
     ```

 ## Bonus

-Active can also display the name of the service associated with open ports, providing more insight into the services accessible on the scanned host.
+port_scan can also display the name of the service associated with open ports, providing more insight into the services accessible on the scanned host.